Active-CSS/active-css/README.md

 ### License

-Active CSS has basically an MIT license for your average web developer, and a bit more for others trying to profit from it or steal the credit. [license](./LICENSE).
+Active CSS has a permissive license for web developers, but strict clauses if you want to profit from it or use its ideas. [license](./LICENSE).

 Copyright (c) 2023, River Zend Dynamics Ltd.